pololu/p-load/README.txt

 == p-load on Mac OS X ==

-The recommended way to get p-load for Windows is to use our installer.
+The recommended way to get p-load for Mac OS X is to use our installer.

 == p-load on Linux ==